What is Pinene Terpene? Properties, Sources, and Cannabis Strains

 The history behind this strain’s unique name is from the famous cannabis activist and author, Jack Herer.
 Experienced users have reported the feelings after consuming to be energizing effects and euphoria.
 Jack Herer is desired among users who want to uplift their productivity and creativity due to its relaxing and focused capability.

 OG Kush is an extremely strong strain with a three-way cross between Hindu Kush, Lemon Thai, and Chemdawg.
 It can lead you to a couch-lock state if consumed in higher doses.
-OG Kush is reported to influence the human cerebral into a euphoric state, which some users find enhances mood and may help with insomnia.
+OG Kush is described as having strong cerebral, euphoric effects.

 Conclusion